spatialos/UnrealGDK/SpatialGDK/Documentation/content/non-unreal-server-worker-types.md

 * Run the `ExternalSchemaCodegen.bat` file as described in the [helper scripts documentation]({{urlRoot}}/content/helper-scripts) to generate code from a directory containing external schema files.
 * [Regenerate](https://wiki.unrealengine.com/Generate_Visual_Studio_Project) the Visual Studio project files.
 * Instantiate the `ExternalSchemaInterface` class inside your game module.
-If you want to ensure that the SpatialOS worker connection registers your callbacks to receive initial network operations, you need to register the callbacks inside your game instance's `OnConnected` event callback.
+If you want to ensure that the SpatialOS worker connection registers your callbacks to receive the network operations that are sent as soon as your worker connects, you need to register the callbacks inside your game instance's `OnConnected` event callback.
 * To send SpatialOS component updates and commands, call the overloaded `SendComponentUpdate`, `SendCommandRequest`, or `SendCommandResponse` method for the relevant schema type.
 * To register callbacks for receiving network operations, call the overloaded `OnAddComponent`, `OnComponentUpdate`, `OnAuthorityChange`, `OnRemoveComponent`, `OnCommandRequest` or `OnCommandResponse` method for the relevant schema type.
 * To deregister callbacks, call the `RemoveCallback` method with `CallbackId` returned by the corresponding call to one of the callback registration functions.